akalenuk/the_namingless_programming_language/README.md

 - [Stack-oriented programming](https://en.wikipedia.org/wiki/Stack-oriented_programming)
 - [Array programming](https://en.wikipedia.org/wiki/Array_programming)

 The main feature of the language is its avoidance of any naming of any sort.
-True to this maxima, the language itself doesn't have a name.
+True to this maxim, the language itself doesn't have a name.
 "The namingless programming language" is a definition.

 Since there is only one such language in existence, *it doesn't need a name*.